 It is always said, the only thing constant is change, and that is what has happened in the last year.
 The Same Store Sales Growth (SSSG) of Domino’s declined consistently.
 To put things into perspective, Jubilant Foodworks lost half their valuation and dropped from a peak value of Rs 12,700 crores in mid-2015 to Rs 6,500 crores in mid-2016.
 The 12 months were hard for the company and shook it from the core.
 Many vital people resigned from the company in these 12 months, causing internal instability.
 Harneet Singh Rajpal who held the position of Senior Vice President and Head Marketing in Domino’s India resigned in July 2015, followed by Ravi Gupta, Chief Financial Officer who left in July 2016.
 But the most significant blow the company witnessed was on 20th September 2016 when Ajay Kaul, the CEO of Jubilant Foodworks resigned after holding the position for 11 long years.
 The notice not only hurt the company from inside, but the shares tumbled over 3 % on the D-Day while just a fortnight ago on September 6, 2016, the shares of Jubilant Foodworks dropped more than 10%.

 How They Failed

-The techno boom that helped Domino’s India increase their already flourishing customer base led to the fall in its profits as well.
+The techno boom that helped Domino’s India increase its already flourishing customer base led to the fall in its profits as well.
 It is always said, you should move with the times, and this is where Domino’s has been failing to cope up.
 With the increase in the number of food-related applications and the huge number of new restaurants piling up, the customers received a vast number of cuisines and food types to choose from.
-The stifling competition in the fast food industry, with many new Food Startups competing with the attention of the customers, led to the marginal downfall in the Domino’s sales.
+The stifling competition in the fast-food industry, with many new Food Startups competing with the attention of the customers, led to the marginal downfall in the Domino’s sales.